 Hello and welcome to the REFM site!
 I’m Bruce Kirsch, the company founder.
-Below I describe why I started REFM.
+Below I describe why I started REFM in 2009.

 One month before enrolling in the MBA program at Wharton, I came to a stark realization: I had no idea what I wanted to do with my life professionally.
 This was a problem.
 So I sat in my shoebox studio apartment in Philadelphia and started making lists of all of the things that I would be qualified to do two years from then.

 Growing up I wanted to be the next Steven Spielberg, so I studied Communication as an undergraduate and loved it.
 I worked in Hollywood for a short stint and eventually decided it was not for me, and then worked in the mutual fund business for several years.
 While I enjoyed the securities markets, I knew that I didn’t want to do something as intangible as stock picking and portfolio management for my whole career.

 Partly through a process of elimination and partly through luck, I eventually landed on real estate – which, like many of us, I had always been aware of as a business, but had never really looked at closely.
 I remembered back to long family car rides when I was a child, staring out the back seat window at buildings, wondering about how they got built and how one decided what they were worth.
 Now in my apartment, the more I peeled back the layers of the onion of the real estate business, the more I became intrigued.
 Before I knew it, I was hooked.